steebchen/cartridge-slot-sdk/SETUP.md

 ## Next Steps

-1. Get your auth token: `slot auth login`
+1. Get your auth token: `slot auth token`
 2. Set the token in your code or environment variable
 3. Use the client to create and manage deployments
 4. Refer to `examples/usage.ts` for more examples